22-year-old on becoming America’s first vaccine millionaire: ‘I thought it was a prank call’

 However, in the past week, the state’s overall vaccination rate has fallen by about 3 percent.

-The White House has praised the plan and during an appearance in Cleveland on Thursday, Biden applauded it again.
+The White House has praised the plan and during an appearance in Cleveland on Thursday, President Biden applauded it again.

 “Ohio has a new millionaire!"
 Biden said.
 "I tell you what, who wouldathunk it, a million bucks for getting a vaccine?
 But it’s working.”